Building A Budget With Allocations - All Flexibility Levels

 - Multiple teachers: School can choose to hire multiple teachers to co-teach a course.
 Depending on budget and student need, a school could have two full teachers for the course, or the teachers could “split” a class (e.g., each teacher teaches two days per week).

-- Teacher aides: Schools also have the option to hire an aide (e.g., EL teacher or SPED support) to provide targeted support to students as needed.
+- Teacher aides: Schools also have the option to hire an aide (e.g., ESOL teacher or SPED support) to provide targeted support to students as needed.

-- Courses per Teacher: One teacher can teach multiple courses within the same content area simultaneously, as long as they are certified in all subject areas and do not exceed a 30:1 student ratio across all courses.
+- Courses per teacher: One teacher can teach multiple courses within the same content area simultaneously, as long as they are certified in all subject areas and do not exceed a 1:30 teacher-to-student ratio across all courses.

 - Program Coordination: It is highly recommended that each school have a designated staff member to monitor and coordinate the program.
-This can be a teacher, administrator, Pathways Coordinator, or other support staff.
+This can be a teacher, administrator, Pathways Coordinator, or other support staff member.

-- If the coordinator is a WTU member, and is supporting credit recovery outside of, or in addition their tour of duty hours, they are eligible to earn Admin Premium.
+- If the coordinator is a WTU member and is supporting Credit Recovery outside of, or in addition to their tour of duty hours, they are eligible to earn administrative premium.

-- If the coordinator is not a WTU member, they should work with their Administrator to create a flexible schedule to ensure they are not working excessive hours.
+- If the coordinator is not a WTU member, they should work with an administrator to create a flexible schedule to ensure that they are not working excessive hours.

 Central Support

-Central Services provides BOY teacher training and professional development opportunities for Program Coordinators monthly during the school year.
-Credit recovery coordinators are also included on relevant Central Office newsletters (e.g., College Prep, Counseling Weekly).
+Central Services provides BOY teacher training and professional development opportunities for program coordinators monthly during the school year.
+Credit Recovery Coordinators are also included on relevant Central Services newsletters (e.g., College Prep, Counseling Weekly).

 Points of Contact